OmarAmeer96/Time-Pulse/README.md

 # Time Pulse App

-A mobile application for employyes to track their time and attendance.
-The app allows users to check in/ out, view their attendance history, Request vacation, and view their available days off vacations balance.
+A mobile application for employees to track their time and attendance.
+The app allows users to check in/ out, view their attendance history, Request vacations, and view their available days off vacations balance.

 ## ✨ Features